jarvismayur/Cipher_Craftt/docs/source/features.rst

 Features
 ========

-CipherCraft offers a wide range of features to help you securely generate, manage, and share passwords and passphrases:
+CipherCrafttoffers a wide range of features to help you securely generate, manage, and share passwords and passphrases:

 1. Password and Passphrase Generation
 -------------------------------------